berkayk/laravel-onesignal/README.md

 ### Sending a Notification To A Specific User

-After storing a user's tokens in a table, you can simply send a message with
+After storing a user's token in a table, you can simply send a message with

 ```php
     OneSignal::sendNotificationToUser(